lukeswitz/Subterfuge/SubdomainTool/Readme.md

-# Subterfuge Subdomain Finder
+# SubTerra
+Powerful Subdomain Enumeration:

-Discover hidden subdomains using multiple advanced tools and compile them into a single file.
-Each is checked to be alive using httpx.
-A final list is stored in a folder for use with Subterfuge.
+- Discover hidden subdomains using multiple advanced tools and compile them into a single file.
+- Each is checked to be alive using httpx.
+- A final list is stored in a folder for use with Subterfuge.

 ## Prerequisites

-Ensure the following tools are installed on your system:
-- **Golang**: Required for installing Go-based tools.
+- **Golang**: Subterra will install this and all other necessary tools if they are not found on the system.

 ## Usage